 - Iron supplements, pain medications, and anticonvulsants can result in constipation.
 If your child is taking any of these medications, be sure to monitor their bowel movements.

-If the constipation is new, or mild, start with diet changes and hydration.
-If the constipation is ongoing, or you notice frequent signs, it would be best to consult with their doctor.
+If your child’s constipation is new, or mild, start with diet changes and hydration.
+And then, maintain these changes.
+If their constipation is severe, be sure to discuss it with your pediatrician.

 - Fiber adds mass to stool, reducing strain and discomfort and making it easier to pass through and out of the body.